Tahir-Tahirzade/Collectez-des-donn-es-en-respectant-les-normes-RGPD/README.md

     <li>I utilized Microsoft Power Query for post-extraction data cleaning and anonymization.

    ### 3.Documentation of Operations:
-     <li>I documented the entire operation in a detailed report, emphasizing adherence to quality in data processes.
+     I documented the entire operation in a detailed report, emphasizing adherence to quality in data processes.

-     <li>I created a concise 2-page PDF synthesis, showcasing compliance with quality processes, referring to the attached template.
+     I created a concise 2-page PDF synthesis, showcasing compliance with quality processes, referring to the attached template.

 ## C. Resources: